liurunliang-bot/azure-rest-api-specs/README.md

 ## Description

-This repository is the canonical source for REST API specifications for Microsoft Azure
+This repository is the canonical source for REST API specifications for Microsoft Azure.

 ## News